"Good job": Midwife helps woman deliver baby in car at full speed, peeps react

 Pregnant woman delivers baby boy

-In an interview with JoyNews, Fatimata said she felt the woman's pain and voluntarily moved in to help her deliver a bouncing baby boy in the speeding whip.
+In an interview with JoyNews, Fatimata said she felt the woman's pain and voluntarily moved in to help her deliver a bouncing baby boy in the speeding vehicle.

+Ghanaian father carries little daughter on his back to the hospital in emotional video: “Stop laughing at him”

 ''At first, I was panicking.
 I have been working in midwifery for seven years, but when I encountered that case, I panicked because I didn't even have protective garments like gloves.
 I had to use my bare hands to collect the baby; I couldn't just watch the baby fall on the bus,'' she recalled.